 During the Kargil War, IAF pilot K Nachiketa was shot down and taken prisoner by Pakistani forces, just like Wing Commander Abhinandan Varthaman was during the Balakot airstrike.
 The two episodes are separated not just by two decades, but by a sea change in the attention they have received and the reactions of the public.

 Wing Commander Abhinandan Varthaman will probably go down in history as the most tweeted about defence personnel in the country.
-Since reports surfaced last February that an aerial skirmish between the Indian Air Force and Pakistani Air Force led to an Indian pilot being captured by Pakistani forces, the safe return of our serviceman became the discussion of the day.
+Since reports surfaced in February 2019 that an aerial skirmish between the Indian Air Force and Pakistani Air Force led to an Indian pilot being captured by Pakistani forces, the safe return of our serviceman became the discussion of the day.
 This came as a welcome change from the warmongering that had preceded it.
 Those who were tweeting #BadlaKab after the Pulwama attack turned into ambassadors of peace with #SayNoToWar.

 After a day of high tension, Pakistan Prime Minister Imran Khan announced that Varthaman would be released as a “gesture of peace”.
 The IAF pilot spent three days in Pakistani custody.
 Since the time he was captured, pictures and videos of the wing commander, most of which have been released by verified accounts in Pakistan on social media, flooded social media.
 His safe return was expected to bring about a positive change in how armed forces of both the countries view each other.